 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Best Books About France to Read Before a Trip

 Before we visit new countries with our children, we like to discover literature that inspires travel.
 There are many fabulous novels about Paris or books set in France, but we've narrowed it down to the best books set in France your kids will want to read and books for teens and adults too.

 These are great beginner books for young children.
 Perfect for new readers or as a read-aloud books.

 This beautifully illustrated children's book is part of Anholt's famous artists book series for kids.
 It recounts a wonderful adventure experienced by Paul, a little boy who is named after his father, Paul Cézanne.
 The elder Cézanne had been away from home for so long that the boy has difficulty recognizing his father when he joins him on a painting expedition in the mountains of southern France.
 They quickly become friends, and the artist takes great pleasure in painting a portrait of his apple-cheeked son.

-    Most of his paintings, however, are landscapes of the mountain country where they are camping, although the people who live nearby often laugh at the artist's pictures, which they think are poor.
-But young Paul admires his father's work, -and he is not alone.
+Although the people who live nearby often laugh at the artist's pictures, young Paul admires his father's work, and he is not alone.
 A picture dealer from Paris happens to be in the region, and when he sees Cézanne's paintings, he thinks they are wonderful.
 Before long, Cézanne becomes famous and wealthy.

 This beautiful book gives a fold-out tour of Monet's home and gardens includes liftable flaps, screens that unfold, pull-out buildings, and a figure of Monet at an easel, in a collection that is reminiscent of the artist's original works.